 Community & Public Health

-Students have the opportunity to take courses that broaden their knowledge in the basic sciences, research, and clinical procedures for public health and that will lead them to careers in community or public health.
+Students have the opportunity to take courses that broaden their knowledge of the field of public health which will lead to careers in this setting.

 Social and Behavioral Science